AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Can an image created from Instance A in one region be used by Instance B in a different region?

 -   If Instances A and B belong to the same account, you can copy the image to the region where Instance B is located and then apply the image to Instance B. For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md).
--   If instances A and B belong to different accounts, you can copy the image to the region where Instance B is located and then share the image to the account to which Instance B belongs.
+-   Instances A and B belong to different accounts, you can copy the image to the region where Instance B is located and then share the image to the account to which Instance B belongs.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).

 ## Is Bring Your Own License \(BYOL\) supported when I import custom images?

 Yes, BYOL is supported when you import custom images.
 You can configure the license types by using the image import feature in the ECS console or by calling the ImportImage operation.
 For more information, see [Import custom images](/intl.en-US/Images/Custom image/Import images/Import custom images.md) and [ImportImage](/intl.en-US/API Reference/Images/ImportImage.md).

-## What types of licenses can be used when I import custom images?
+## What types of licenses can I use when I import custom images?

 When you import custom images, you can select one of the following license types: